SatyaRaghuNandan/BigData-Interview-Prep/Meta/1249_minimum_remove_to_make_valid_parentheses/variant.md

+## // VARIANT: What if you had to solve the OG problem without any extra space complexity?

 Great!
 This C++ implementation is a **space-optimized variant** of the “Minimum Remove to Make Valid Parentheses” problem.
 Instead of using extra memory like a temporary string or stack, it modifies the **input string `s` in-place**, making it more efficient in terms of space.